Henry Fleischmann

 During the summer of 2023, I was a graduate mentor at the 2023 DIMACS REU program, working with Karthik C.S. and his students (Ashwin Padaki, Styopa Zharkov, and Kyrylo Karlov) on hardness of approximation of clustering objectives.
 I also mentored the students in his other project (Guillermo Gamboa, Josef Matějka, and Jakub Petr), constructing optimal Euclidean Steiner trees for the regular simplex.

 I did my honors thesis with Greg Bodwin at the University of Michigan, devising sublinear time algorithms for constructing adjacency oracles of sparse spanning subgraphs, $k$-connectivity oracles, and multiplicative distance spanners.
 We also showed several lower bounds for our model.
+This work has since been published in ITCS 2024.

 During the 2021 and 2022 academic years, I worked on quantifying the fairness of the redistricting plans drawn in the new redistricting cycle.
 I began as a student researcher in LoG(M) , advised by Tim Ryan and Samuel Hansen.
 With LoG(M), I developed a Python script for quantifying redistricting fairness in Michigan and provided feedback to the Michigan Independent Citizens Redistricting Commission on their initial practice maps.
 Later I became a policy analyst for CLOSUP at the Gerald R. Ford School of Public Policy.
 As a policy analyst, I worked with Gregory Herschlag and Jonathan Mattingly, processing Michigan geographic shapefiles and election data to apply a modified version of the Multi-scale Merge-split Markov chain redistricting fairness algorithm.
 Alongside Jon X. Eguia, I also quantified the fairness of every redistricting plan in the 2022 cycle according to simpler measures, co-authoring the IPPSR Partisan Advantage Tracker and issuing an associated policy report.